DMelisena/dotfiles/readme.md

 cd $HOME $$ ls -lah .config/neofetch
 ```
 ## Adding file to stow
-move the file to dotfiles directory with $HOME = dotfiles equivalent
+move the file to dotfiles directory with ($HOME = ../dotfiles) equivalent
-for example : $HOME/.config/neofetch would be on the dotfiles/.config/neofetch
+for example : $HOME/.config/neofetch would be on the ../dotfiles/.config/neofetch
+sometimes sudo is needed and refresh terminal before seeing the symlink connection